 What causes pulmonary hypertension?

-Pulmonary hypertension is caused by damage, narrowing, blockage or other changes to the arteries in the lungs.
-These changes increase the pressure needed to keep the same amount of blood flowing to the lungs, forcing the heart to work harder.
+These changes increase the pressure needed to keep the same amount of blood flowing to your lungs.
+This forces your heart to work harder.
 Left untreated, pulmonary hypertension can damage your heart.

-Pulmonary hypertension can be caused by a range of problems, including:
+Pulmonary hypertension can be caused by many things, including: